I-5 Big Rig Crash Kills Driver: Hydroplaning A Cause?

 Driving in wet conditions can cause hydroplaning, where a layer of water builds between the tires of the car and the road surface, resulting in a loss of traction that prevents the car from responding to control inputs.
 Hydroplaning can occur even when the road is slightly damp.
 When the car hydroplanes, you should not immediately apply the brake.
 Braking without regaining traction causes the car to skid and lose control.
 If you are hydroplaning, ease off the accelerator, allow the car to decelerate enough to regain traction (once the wheels reconnect with the road surface), and then apply the brake smoothly.

 How to recover from hydroplaning:

 - Regain traction

 - Apply brake nice and smooth

 Driving safely during rain or snow is especially important for professional drivers.
-The weight and center of gravity of a big rig, truck and semi-truck play a part in controlling the vehicle while driving in extreme conditions.
+The weight and center of gravity of a big rig, truck, and semi-truck play a part in controlling the vehicle while driving in extreme conditions.
 The center of gravity determines the safe speed for curves and turns.
 The higher the center of gravity, the higher the chance the vehicle will tip during a curve.
 If a driver takes a curve too fast, they can lose control.
-For instance, tires can lose traction and cause skid.
+For instance, tires can lose traction and cause a skid.
 Under wet conditions, rigs are more likely to hydroplane decreasing their ability to steer or brake causing them to lose control.

 How to prevent hydroplaning: